Silence and Noise: Self-censorship and Opinion Expression on Social Media: Results

 \subsection{RQ1: Public vs. Private Opinions}

 This subsection addresses RQ1, examining whether and to what extent individuals exhibit discrepancies between their privately held beliefs and publicly expressed opinions on social media.
 As noted above, a series of survey questions were designed to measure: reported differences between users' public and private opinions on a variety of topics; users' tendencies toward conformity and self-censorship; and, users' tendencies toward reinforcement.
-These questions employed a 7-point Likert scale measuring participants' agreement (ranging from ``strongly disagree" to ``strongly agree") with a series of statements.
+These questions employed a 7-point Likert scale measuring participants' agreement (ranging from ``strongly disagree'' to ``strongly agree'') with a series of statements.
 The calculated mean of the responses within each set yielded an agreement score for each participant, with potential values extending from -3 to 3.

-Response distributions and their corresponding Mann-Whitney U test metrics are shown in Figure~\ref{fig:discrepancy}.
+Response distributions and their corresponding Wilcoxon test p-values are shown in Figure~\ref{fig:discrepancy}.
 Participants confirmed that there exists a discrepancy between their privately held beliefs and publicly expressed opinions.
 They also agreed, on average, that they feel an inclination to conform when expressing their public opinions.
 A minority of participants (29.23\%) report amplifying their true opinions on social media platforms.